bazurto/bgp/README.md

-# Crypt - Cryptographic Library and CLI Tool
+# BPG - Cryptographic Library and CLI Tool

 A Go library and CLI tool for secure message encryption and decryption with key management.